MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/Multi-factor-authentication-and-external-auth-providers-customization.md

 ![Screenshot that shows an example of the sign-in user interface.](media/AD-FS-user-sign-in-customization/ADFS_Blue_Custom8.png)

-Before you write a new custom authentication method study the AD FS theme and style definitions to understand the content authoring requirements.
+Before you write a new custom authentication method, study the AD FS theme and style definitions to understand the content authoring requirements.

 - A custom authentication method only authors an HTML segment on the AD FS sign\-in page and not the full page.
 Use the AD FS style definition to get the consistent appearance and behavior.